memgraph/docs/docs/how-to-guides/networkx.md

         list(s) for s in next(communities_generator)])
 ```

+In the above code we are creating a read procedure which creates a NetworkX DiGraph from the MemgraphDiGraph object which takes the existing graph from the database.
+After that, we run the Girvan-Newman community algorithm and return its results.

 Here is what the code looks like in the code editor:

 <img src={require('../data/how-to-guides/nxalg-how-to-7.png').default} className={"imgBorder"}/>